wp-plugins/instagram-feed/README.txt

 Display the Instagram photo feed of any non-private Instagram account.

 = Features =
-* Super simple to set up
+* Super **simple to set up**
-* Completely responsive and mobile ready
+* Completely **responsive** and mobile ready - layout looks great on any screen size and in any container width
-* Display multiple Instagram feeds on the same page or on different pages throughout your site
-* Customize the width, height, number of phtos, number of columns, image size, background color, image spacing and more!
+* **Completely customizable** - Customize the width, height, number of photos, number of columns, image size, background color, image spacing and more!
+* Display **multiple Instagram feeds** on the same page or on different pages throughout your site
+* Use the built-in **shortcode options** to completely customize each of your Instagram feeds
+* Display thumbnail, medium or **full-size photos** from your Instagram feed
+* **Infinitely load more** of your Instagram photos with the 'Load More' button

+= Benefits =
+* Increase your Instagram followers by displaying your Instagram content on your website
+* Save time and increase efficiency by only posting your photos to Instagram and automatically displaying them on your website

+= Featured Review =
+"**Great instagram plugin & support** - Was looking for a plugin that gave me control over how it displayed (specifically, 3-columns).
+This plugin did the trick quite nicely!
+And when I had a minor issue with obtaining the code I needed from Instagram to get it working, a quick email to support at smash balloon was replied to within hours.
+Good plugin, good support!" - [olivmich](http://wordpress.org/support/topic/great-instagram-plugin-support 'Great instagram plugin & support')

+= Feedback or Support =
+We're dedicated to providing the most customizable, robust and well supported Instagram feed plugin in the world, so if you have an issue or have any feedback on how to improve the plugin then please open a ticket in the [Support forum](http://wordpress.org/support/plugin/instagram-feed 'Instagram Feed Support Forum').

 Lots more features coming soon!